NikLi66/simple-implementation-of-Densenet/README.md

 There is a sharp descent at 75 epoch where the learning rate is changed to 0.01, however, there is no big change at 113 epoch(i.e 75% of the number of total epochs).
 In addition, the model might be overfitting based on the analysis of this plot.
 Data augmentation and dropout with higher probability may be potential solutions.

-# Discussion
-My implemention still have many issues.
-The input channel of linear layer(i.e classifier) could not be calculated automatically.
-This requires setting the size of input image as a parameter of my model and calculate the input channel of classifier in terms of the number of dense blocks.
-Furthermore, the output channel of the first conv layer is default by double grow rate.
-This should be set as a parameter of DenseNet model.